portfolio-of-lan/portfolio-of-lan.github.io/_projects/4-SandScape.md

 </h3>
 <br>

 This is a 12-week client project for my masters program.
 In this project, I was collaborating with another developer on the implementation of features.

+In this project, we drew inspiration from [Simply Sand Play](https://simplysandplay.com/) but enhanced the user experience, particularly with the dragging interactions.
+Unlike Simply Sand Play, where dragging is laggy, we implemented smooth dragging and improved precision by integrating a runtime gizmo tool.
+We also introduced an innovative customization system, allowing children to express their creativity more freely while telling their stories.
+Additionally, I proposed a feature to disable the physics (mainly collisions) of the miniatures, enabling users to combine multiple miniatures and create unique, custom figures.

+Compared to my other projects, this was a larger-scale endeavor, and it became a valuable experience in teamwork and collaboration.
+I gained significant insights into version control using Git and learned how to effectively manage a project with multiple developers, ensuring smooth coordination and integration of our work.

+#### Challenges & Solutions

+One of the challenges in this project was implementing a robust undo/redo feature.
+This required not only tracking the transformations (position, rotation, and scale) of miniatures but also handling complex operations like adding/removing objects and customizing elements such as changing colors or outfits.
+To achieve this, I designed a custom data structure to record user actions and utilized two stacks: one for undo operations and one for redo operations.
+Each operation, whether it involved modifying the transform, adding or deleting objects, or applying customizations, was stored as an individual record in these stacks.
+For operations involving model addition/removal, I dynamically loaded and instantiated the relevant prefab files using Unity’s Resources.Load function to ensure that the correct assets were managed and restored seamlessly during undo/redo actions.

+This project demonstrated my ability to work effectively within a team and collaborate on a more complex and demanding initiative, strengthening my teamwork and communication skills.
+It also showcased my problem-solving skills, particularly in designing and implementing complex features like the undo/redo system.

+#### Contributions

-I was maily responsible for the following tasks:
+I was mainly responsible for the following tasks:
-- The interaction with miniatures, including
+- Implemented interaction with miniatures, either single or multiple at a time, which includes:
-  - spawning the object
-  - selecting the object
+  - selection (click and box selection)
   - dragging
+  - scaling (with mouse wheel/UI button)
   - rotating
-  - scaling
-  - burying the object
+  - burying (like in the real sand tray therapy)
-  - resetting
+  - locking/unlocking
-  - deleting
+  - duplicating
-  - locking the object
+  - removing

-- Integration of gizmo control
-- Undo and redo
+- Tracked user actions with stacks to enable undo and redo functionality.
-- Save and load
-- Camera control

-Compared to my other project, this was a relatively big project, and it turned out to be a great experience for me to work with a team and to learn how to collaborate with others.
-I also learned a lot about version control with Git and how to manage a project with multiple developers.
+- Serialized data into JSON format with custom data structures for local saving and loading.

 <p class="text-center" style="color:DarkGrey">
 ---